The Devil's Due: A Look at the Growing Hostility Towards Traditional Religionists

 This is an argument I have been coming across more so lately as the world struggles between the pull of religious values that it knows, and the knowledge of science which has ushered in so much prosperity(in some places).
 At first, I thought that this was just your typical atheism vs. god arguments: arguments I tend to ignore.
 However I am starting to think it is becoming something more.

-The Arab news channel, AL Jazeera did a special where they interviewed a western atheist scientist, Lawrence Krauss and Greg Epstein, a Humanist Chaplin to talk about religion’s ability to coexist with atheism.
+The Arab news channel, Al Jazeera did a special where they interviewed a Western atheist scientist, Lawrence Krauss and Greg Epstein, a Humanist Chaplin to talk about religion’s ability to coexist with atheism.
 At first the vibe tried to go for common ground of agreeing to disagree and so on.
-Then, it got tenser when the scientist began inferring that religious beliefs were overall foolish and that those who follow to them to violent extremes were morons.
+Then, it got tenser when the scientist began inferring that religious beliefs were overall foolish and that those who follow them to violent extremes were morons.

 More than that, this increase in passive aggressive hostility can probably be more attributed to the rise in terrorism from violent, radical Muslim groups across the world, as well as conservative Christianity’s influence in local politics that seem to go against reason.